kmill/lean4-raytracer/readme.md

 # Simple raytracer in Lean 4

+**Note.** This is a branch experimenting with a faster version of the ray tracer.
+It currently runs in about 75% the time.

+## Background

 [Lean 4](https://github.com/leanprover/lean4) is a dependently typed programming language, and it can be used both as a proof assistant and for practical programs.